JRFC Vets 10's tournament

 The annual Jersey RFC Super 10s Veterans Tournament takes place annually on the first weekend of October.

-Jersey RFC's Veterans Super 10s tournament was founded in 1997, so 2017 will be the 20th Anniversary (+21st running) of the tournament that's become an annual institution, and is kindly sponsored by Barclays.
-This year's dates are Saturday 7th and Sunday 8th October 2017.
+Jersey RFC's Veterans Super 10s tournament was founded in 1997, so 2017 was the 20th Anniversary (+21st running) of the tournament that's become an annual institution, and is kindly sponsored by Randalls.

 Although Jersey RFC has risen five rungs up the RFU ladder since the tournament started, and now has a professional 1st XV competing in the Greene King IPA Championship (level two of the RFU pyramid), the Vets has remained as a beacon of old-school rugby.
 There are no warm-downs, no protein shakes and the ice cubes go into the gin-and-tonics, not the bath.

 The format of the tournament has remained largely unchanged, apart from a few tweaks to reflect changes in numbers of teams or amendments to kick-off times when there are World Cup matches to be watched.
 All teams gather for a Friday night reception where there is the chance to meet friends old and new and get into the swing of the event.

 Around 12noon on Saturday, the rugby gets underway - teams are divided into groups and play in a round-robin format.
 The rugby will usually conclude at around 4.30pm/5pm on the Saturday, allowing plenty of time for players to re-hydrate, initially at the rugby club bar and then at the many pubs, bars and clubs which Jersey has to offer.